tin2003tin/tagfilterDB/README.md

 The development of **tagfilterdb** will follow these steps:

-1. **Complete the R-tree Implementation**: Finalize the R-tree data structure and ensure it supports efficient insertions, deletions, and spatial queries.
+1. **Finalize R-tree Data Structure**: Complete the R-tree implementation with support for efficient insertions, deletions, and spatial queries.
+Ensure the data structure is optimized for file writing and retrieval.
+2. **Implement Skip List for Non-Spatial Data**: Design and implement a Skip List for efficient storage and querying of non-spatial, ordered data.
+This will complement the R-tree indexing system.
+3. **MemTable Implementation**: Develop a MemTable to store recently written data in memory before flushing to disk.
+This allows for faster writes and can be used in conjunction with WAL for reliable storage.
+4. **Write-Ahead Logging (WAL)**: Implement WAL to ensure durability and consistency.
+All changes are first written to a log before being applied to the MemTable and eventually flushed to disk.
-2. **Select and Implement Caching System**: Choose an appropriate in-memory caching mechanism (**LRU Cache**) to store frequently accessed data.
+5. **Select and Implement Caching System**: Choose an appropriate in-memory caching mechanism, such as an LRU Cache, to store frequently accessed data and reduce read latency.
-3. **Develop Metadata Management System**: Implement a system for tracking metadata such as record counts, cache usage, and other properties to optimize database performance.
+6. **Develop Metadata Management System**: Implement a system for tracking metadata such as record counts, cache usage, and other properties to optimize database performance.
-4. **Design and Implement Server API**: Build a RESTful API for clients to interact with the server, including operations like adding data, querying spatial regions, and filtering based on metadata tags.
+7. **Design and Implement Server API**: Build a RESTful API for clients to interact with the server, including operations like adding data, querying spatial regions, and filtering based on metadata tags.
-5.  **Compiler Integration** Implement support for customizable compiler (**LR Compiler**) functions to allow users to define and optimize database operations and parameters for specific use cases.
+8.  **Compiler Integration** Implement support for customizable compiler (**LR Compiler**) functions to allow users to define and optimize database operations and parameters for specific use cases.
-6. **Optimize and Test Performance**: Continuously optimize the system for scalability, query performance, and caching efficiency.
+9. **Optimize and Test Performance**: Continuously optimize the system for scalability, query performance, and caching efficiency.
 Implement benchmarking tools and unit tests.
-7. **Documentation and Deployment**: Complete the system documentation (**DoxyFile**), including setup instructions, API usage, and deployment guides.
+10. **Documentation and Deployment**: Complete the system documentation (**DoxyFile**), including setup instructions, API usage, and deployment guides.
 Prepare the project for deployment.
-8. **Docker Integration**: Provide a Docker setup for easy containerization and deployment.
+11. **Docker Integration**: Provide a Docker setup for easy containerization and deployment.

 ## Installation and Setup